cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 This example is based on TensorFlow's [text classification tutorial](https://www.tensorflow.org/hub/tutorials/text_classification_with_tf_hub).
 The goal is to classify a movie review as _positive_ or _negative_.

-In this example we will use these pieces of TensorFlow to build a moview review sentiment analysis.
+In this example we will use these pieces of TensorFlow to build a movie review sentiment analysis.

 -   A pretrained word embedding from TensorFlow Hub, which also takes care of tokenization.
 -   A classifier module.
--   An optmizer module.
+-   An optimizer module.

 Before going into the code, let's review a classifier at a high level: we need to extract features from the reviews (using word embedding in this case),